debbiemarkslab/EVcouplings/README.md

 Predict protein structure, function and mutations using evolutionary sequence covariation.

-*Please note that this package is in an early stage and under activate development.
+*Please note that this package is in an early stage and under active development.
 The API might change at any point without prior warning - use at your own risk :)*

 ## Installation and setup